suthapai/jenkins-docker-Project1/README.md

 #errors while writing script and running build:

 1.forgot to change branch from master to main as our code is in main branch.
 2.jenkins job name should be in lowercase.
 3.dial unix /var/run/docker.sock: connect: permission denied
+  -solution:
+  sudo su
-  -solution: chmod 777 /var/run/docker.sock on jenkins server
+  chmod 777 /var/run/docker.sock on jenkins server
+  -provide this permisssion in both servers